atlassian-archive/dataschool/dataschool/_chapters/data-governance/what-warehouse-to-use.md

 <!-- TODO: Would be a great visual here I think - draw a semi and a scooter and maybe list "fast, many trips, low payload" vs "slow, few trips, heavy payload"   -->

-If these were vehicles, transactional databases would be motorcycles capable of many quick trips and warehouse engines would be semis doing few trips but hauling large loads.
+If these are vehicles, transactional databases are motorcycles capable of many quick trips while warehouse engines are semis doing fewer trips but hauling large loads.

 ## Deciding factors